mam10eks/ir-lab-sose-2023/milestone-02/README.md

 In the following, we assume that you have a local version of the dataset inside `iranthology-dataset-tira`.

-# Step 1: Develop retrieval approaches
+# Step 1: Implement baseline retrieval approaches

 We will create a docker image that cover a bunch of traditional retrieval approaches in jupyter notebooks: